What is Feeding Therapy?

 Assist individuals in the areas of oral hypersensitivity as well as tactile and oral sensory aversions

-Provide counseling and guidance to individuals and their families to address feeding concerns and improve skills in the home environment
+Provide counseling and guidance to individuals and their families to help carryover skills into the home environment.

 Why Use Us

-Our feeding therapy services provide a personalized and comprehensive approach to improving feeding skills.
-We have a team of experienced and certified Occupational Therapists and Speech Language Patholgists who are dedicated to helping individuals of all ages overcome feeding difficulties.
+Our feeding therapy services provide a personalized and comprehensive approach to improving independence.
+We have a team of experienced and certified therapists who are dedicated to helping individuals of all ages.

 Experience